migalha212/Tenebris/docs/README.md

 - **Heartless**:
   - Champion difficulty level;
   - If you die, game over!

-### Collision Detection
-Although it is not yet fully apparent in gameplay due to ongoing feature development, the game already incorporates a collision detection mechanism.
-This system will be a crucial part of the game, determining whether entities can move to specific positions and if monsters successfully deal damage to Dylan.

-## **Features In Development**
-This section highlights the features that are currently being worked on but are not yet fully implemented.
-While these functionalities are in progress, they may not be fully functional or may be subject to changes before completion.
-Check back later for updates as we continue to improve and expand the game!

 ### **Game Elements**
 All Game Elements (entities, projectiles and static elements, like walls) are defined by their position and size.